nehciyy/OptiRouteX/README.md

 - **`locations.json`**: The configuration file where all location data (origin, destination, and waypoints) is stored.
 This file is used by the program to perform route calculations.
 - **`algorithm.py`**: The core Python script that implements the genetic algorithm for route optimization, interacting with other components like `distanceMeasure.js` to dynamically calculate the best route.

-## Features

-- **Dynamic Route Optimization**: Calculates the shortest possible route between the origin, destination, and waypoints using genetic algorithms.
-- **Real-Time Map Rendering**: Visualizes the optimized route on an interactive map interface.
-- **Waypoint Management**: Easily customize and manage waypoints through a JSON configuration file.

 ## Getting Started